PhilipSoliman/am-master-thesis-sharpened-cg-bound/SETUP.md

 These settings should compile allow for compilation of all the main tex files in [final_thesis](final_thesis), [interim_thesis](interim_thesis) and [manuscript](manuscript) folders (with the same name) by using the dedicated button from the Latex Workshop extension.
 The `build` folder will be created in the respective folders, where all the output files will be stored.
 Where and if subfiles are configured for the separate chapters, compilation will be possible for these files in the same way.
 See for instance the [theory](manuscript/chapters/theory/theory.tex) chapter of the manuscript.

 Alternatively, one can use the recipe and subsidiary commands outlined above to compile the documents manually in a terminal (with a working Latex installation).

-### Generating figures for the thesis
-In this repository, figures are custom-generated using a function in [python utils](utils/utils.py) called ```save_latex_figure```.
-There is also a convience script [generate_figures.py](generate_figures.py) that can be used to generate all the figures in the project.
-It simply calls the function for each python file ending in "_fig.py" in [code](code).

-The generated figures are always saved as PDFs in a folder called `figures` in the root of the project.

-**IMPORTANT**: the figures need to be generated before compiling the latex documents, as they are included in the documents using the `\includegraphics` command.

 ## C file compilation
 For this, one can either use gcc or clang directly in combination with the provided [Makefile](clibs/Makefile).
 To compile the C files, run the following command in the terminal: